Home

 The Mechanical Arm

-In 1933, Ross built a mechanical arm powered by an electrical engine that explored five parallel paths in a kind of vertical maze, searching one after the other from the entrance to exit.
+In 1933, Ross built a mechanical arm powered by an electrical engine that explored five parallel paths in a kind of vertical maze, searching one after the other from the entrance to the exit.
 The goal was to point out a solution to the maze.
 Rather complicated electrical circuits constituting the memory cells of this primitive robot were responsible for its performance.
 This device and other ideas of Ross were described in the article The Machines that Think for Scientific American from April 1933 (see the article of Thomas Ross in the April 1933 issue of Scientific American).

 The Robot Rat